Degrees and Certifications:

 Advancement Via Individual Determination (AVID)

-Jefferson Houston is in its second year as an AVD school.
-AVID at JH is part of the MASS-VI Eastern Division Region and is part of the fasted growing AVID systems in the United States.
+Jefferson Houston is in its fifth year as an AVID school.
+AVID at JH is part of the MASS-VI Eastern Division Region and is part of the fastest growing AVID systems in the United States.
 AVID, or Advancement Via Individual Determination, has a mission to close the achievement gap by preparing all students for college readiness and success in a global society.
-The AVID Secondary elective course enrollment in grades 7 and 8 includes thirty-six students with more than 60% receiving free or reduced lunch.
-More than 90% of the AVID 8 students were enrolled in the AVID elective as 7th graders.
-These students are often in the “academic middle” and typically members of an under-enrolled sub-group in four-year higher education institutions.
+These students are often in the “academic middle” and are typically members of an under-enrolled sub-group in four-year higher education institutions.
 Students must apply and are accepted into the program where the year-long class focuses on writing, inquiry, collaboration, organization and reading strategies.

 Recruitment is Underway!

-AVID recruitment is underway in all of ACPS's secondary sites through the month of March.
-Students in grade 5-9 who meet the required criteria have an opportunity to complete an application and interview with a panel of staff, students, and tutors.
-Parent overview sessions are currently taking place at schools.
+AVID recruitment begins each March in all of ACPS's secondary sites.
+Students in grades 5-9 who meet the required criteria have an opportunity to complete an application and interview with a panel of staff, students, and tutors.
 Contact our school's AVID site coordinator for more information.

 George Mason University - Early Identification Program (GMU-EIP)